 First, the most critical factor under our risk management and insurance considerations is Ontario Soccer must ensure our members are compliant with the policies and procedures regarding participant registration and insurance coverage.
 Without exception, all participants must be registered in OSCAR, Ontario Soccer's official registry.
-Without this registration, there is no standard insurance coverage.
+Without this registration, there is no standard accident and liability insurance coverage.